htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   :ref:`users-manual/dagman-workflows:dag save point files`.
   :jira:`1636`

+- Linux Cgroup support has been redone in a way that doesn't depend on using the procd.
+There should be now user visible changes in the usual cases.
+  :jira:`1589`

 - The *arc_gahp* can now issue multiple HTTPS requests in parallel in different threads.
 This is controled by the new configuration parameter :macro:`ARC_GAHP_USE_THREADS`.